sander-1105/testApplicationA/README.md

 # CI/CD Pipeline Documentation

 ## Overview
 This repository uses GitHub Actions for continuous integration and deployment.
-The pipeline automatically manages version updates and Helm chart synchronization.
+The pipeline automatically manages version updates and Helm chart synchronization with strict validation to ensure reliability.

 ## Workflow Structure